Home Decor

 2. Lay Out the Frame

-Place the frame face down on a clean, soft surface to avoid scratching.
+Place the frame face down on a clean, soft surface to avoid scratches or dents.

 3. Place the Painting

-Gently place the painting into the frame, making sure it sits evenly on all sides.
-Assess the fit from different angles to make sure the painting is not tilted or skewed.
+Gently position the painting inside the frame, ensuring it sits evenly on all sides.
+Assess the fit from different angles to see if the painting is tilted or off-center.

 4. Secure the Painting